manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 1. You should still be in LON-CL1 and signed in as the **Admin** with a password of **Pa55w.rd**; if not, then sign in now.

-2. After the previous lab exercise, you should still be in the **Office 365 Security and Compliance center**, and you should still be logged in as Holly Dickson; if not, then do so now.
+2. After the previous lab exercise, you should still be in the **Office 365 Security and Compliance** center, and you should still be logged in as Holly Dickson; if not, then do so now.

 3. After the previous lab exercise, you should also be in the **Attack Simulator**; if not, then in the left-hand navigation pane, under **Threat Management**, select **Attack simulator**.
 In the list of 4 attacks, scroll down to the **Brute Force Password (Dictionary Attack)** section and select the **Launch Attack** button.